-- 1. Click Settings and then go to System → Token Provider → PingOne. - 2.
-Click Settings and then go to System → Token Provider → Common → OpenID Connect. - 3.
-In the Issuer field, enter the OIDC provider's issuer identifier. - 4.
-Optional: In the Description field, enter a description for the token provider. - 5.
-To record requests to the OIDC provider to the audit store, select the Audit check box.

-- 6. If required, click + Add Query Parameter and enter custom query parameter name and value pairs used by the OIDC provider. - 7.
+- 1. Click Settings and then go to System > Token Provider > Common > OpenID Connect. - 1.
+Go to Settings → System → Token Provider and select Common Token Provider. - 2.
+In the Issuer field, enter the OIDC provider's issuer identifier. - 3.
+Optional: In the Description field, enter a description for the token provider. - 4.
+To record requests to the OIDC provider to the audit store, select the Audit check box. - 5.
+If required, click + Add Query Parameter and enter custom query parameter name and value pairs used by the OIDC provider. - 6.
 In the Trusted Certificate Group list, select the group of certificates to use when authenticating to the OIDC provider.